ros2/ros2_documentation/source/Installation/Ubuntu-Install-Binary.rst

 System Requirements
 -------------------

-We currently support Ubuntu Linux Focal Fossa (20.04) 64-bit x86 and 64-bit ARM.
+We currently support Ubuntu Linux Jammy (22.04) 64-bit x86 and 64-bit ARM.
 The Rolling Ridley distribution will change target platforms from time to time as new platforms are selected for development.
 Most people will want to use a stable ROS distribution.